ZRiddle/PokeAlertsOnboarding/README.md

 1. Channel name
 	- We're trying to use this naming convention \#[ut]-[city]-[area]
 	- Look at the current examples above as a reference
-2. Map boundries
+2. Map boundaries
-	- We need lat/long boundries
+	- We need lat/long boundaries
 	- Use the current [Millcreek Map](http://s2map.com/#order=latlng&mode=polygon&s2=false&points=40.718510,-111.902618%0A40.686496,-111.804322) as a reference
 		- This tool isn't very user friendly but it draws a box given the top-right and bottom-left corners
 		- If you find a better online tool for this, let us know!
 	- Try to make your new zone roughly that size
 	- **Super Bonus Internet Points** if your new zone right next to a current one
 		- Reference the [Channels section](#channels) above for nearby places to your zone
-		- Put your lat/long boundries on the boundries of other current zone(s)
+		- Put your lat/long boundaries on the boundaries of other current zone(s)
 		- Example: the upper bound of Millcreek is the lower bound for Sugarhouse
 		- We will probably ignore zone requests that are overlapping current zone(s) (slight overlap on a border is acceptable)
 		- We will likely prioritize new zone requests that nicely border existing zones